gizemdal/remote-rendering/README.md

 #### Zero Copy

 In the step of launch the subframe in host and export it as a image file, we will have to do the data transmission from device to host.
 In our previous code we used the classical way of using cudaMemcopy, device -> host, to fetch the sub frame.
 We learnt that this way is very time consuming and it turned out to be the main source of our previous ~1500 ms latency.
 Thus we decided to use the zero copy method to map the host memory with device.
 The Optix Engine provides us the sutil libary with CudaOutputBuffer of zero copy.
 We used this buffer to setstream with the ray tracer state and use mapped host pointer to read the frame in host.
 By doing this we got a huge improvement in fps and latency.
 The charts below shows the difference in fps and save image time with/without the zero_copy method is applied.
+The results below are recorded with **Machine 2**

 | FPS | Save Image Time
 | :----------------------------------------------------------: | :----------------------------------------------------------: